We chat with three women runners about overcoming challenges, barriers for women in running, and tips for beginners.

 Desirée Vila’s advice for women runners

-Running is a constant for this mum, business owner, and former All-American athlete
+Running is a constant for this mom, business owner, and former All-American athlete

-Julia Stamps Mallon was on the cover of Runner’s World while she was still in high school.
-She went from teen prodigy to decorated runner in cross country and track and field, but Stamps shattered her leg in a skateboarding accident in college.
-She had to re-evaluate her running career.
+Julia Stamps Mallon was on the cover of Runner’s World before she was a senior in high school.
+She went from teen prodigy to decorated runner in cross country and track and field at Stanford, but Stamps shattered her leg in a skateboarding accident in college.
+She had to reevaluate her running career.

 Stamps Mallon didn’t care at what level — she needed to run.

-Stamps Mallon is now an accomplished trail runner, a mum to two children, and co-founder of a boutique events company called Eventus Outdoors.
+Stamps Mallon is now an accomplished trail runner, a mom to two kids, and cofounder of a boutique events company called Eventus Outdoors.
 Through it all, her motivation for running remains the same — she simply loves to run.